Leftfish/Advent-of-Code-2023/README.md

 The wonderful [AoC community on reddit](https://www.reddit.com/r/adventofcode/) helped me a lot, once again.
 Visualisations on the AoC subreddit pointed me towards the proper algorithm for Day 10 part 2, then debug Day 19.
 I needed to peek at other participants' attempts to modify Dijkstra's algorithm to solve Day 17, and to change my approach for simulating bricks for Day 22 part 1.
 Another hint helped me combine Pick's theorem with the shoelace formula for Day 18.

-Parts 2 of Days 12, 21 and 24 are on the to-do list indefinitely, i.e. until I get an idea how to approach them.
+As of December 25: parts 2 of Days 12, 21 and 24 are on the to-do list indefinitely, i.e. until I get an idea how to approach them.
 Parts 2 of Days 13, 14, 20, and 22 are still to-do because of time constraints, but I think I have the right approach for each; just haven't had the opportunity yet to code them properly.

 Things I **L**earned, **R**evised or **I**mproved at in 2023: